-Note: A complete ECB implementation of FCS_COP.1[AES] requires actions of the IC Embedded Software Developer and the hardware support for the CBC mode of FCS_COP.1[AES] is limited to encryption.
+Note: A complete ECB implementation of FCS_COP.1[AES] requires actions of the IC Embedded Software Developer.

 The SFR FCS_COP.1[AES] is only to be considered in case the TOE configuration indeed provides the SFR-requested functionality and that is not disabled by PDC option.